 - Users want to know what their friends are doing

 Our users were sophisticated, busy and driven.
 As planned as their lives were, they wanted spontaneity.
 When questioned about lifestyle content, users wanted to be shown the things they were interested in and where they could find them at the same time, in context.
-As vague as that is, we brainstormed a couple ways to achieve that.
+As vague as that is, we brainstormed a couple of ways to achieve that.
 Where can we show content in context?
 Is that album reviews in Apple Music, event blurbs in Google maps?
 (We initially tried the first among other things, didn’t work out)

 We opted for the latter.
 Google Maps at the time had not yet committed to content.
 Taking a look at Maps today, it looks totally different than it did at the start of the year much less a couple months ago.
 Maps have become more content than directions and, in a way, we were ahead of the curve.
 At the time, it surely wasn’t as fleshed out as it is now.

 Our research started to show us that users wanted content for places, events or venues they were interested in to exist in the same place that tells them how to get there.
-We made sure to adhere to the design principles we had set out from the beginning to keep us from adding on features and unnecessary options.
+We made sure to adhere to the design principles we had set out from the beginning to keep us from adding features and unnecessary options.